 Airing bedclothes in direct sunlight is also helpful.

-Be aware of the pollen count (usually broadcast along with the weather), and avoid areas of high pollen concentration, eg long grass, lawn mowings, and trees if allergic to these.
+Be aware of the pollen count (usually broadcast along with the weather), and avoid areas of high pollen concentration, such as long grass, lawn mowings, and trees if allergic to these.
 If you need to work in these environments consider wearing a mask and goggles.

 Avoid unnecessary extra irritants such as smoke and chemical fumes.